ashtonhess/augur/README.md

 This feature branch will be used for the creation of a new API endpoint.
 This endpoint will return comment data for a passsed user email.
 In the event that the passed email is invalid, the endpoint will return a response code to indicate the issue.
 Pseudocode for testing this feature is provided in this branch's Psuedocode/Tests directory.

+## Feature Design

+The feature of this branch will be added as a .py file in the augur/metrics directory.
+The format of the file will follow that of already existing endpoints in the metrics directory.
+Below is included a basic layout provided by Dr. Goggins of Augur API endpoints which will be used to create this file.

+This new endpoint will take 2 parameters: email and repo_id.
+The endpont will then use these parameters to query the Augur database.
+The Endpoint will return a timeseries of comments made by the owner of the passed email to the specified repository.
+The Endpoint will also return a response code indicating the status of the requested operation.
+These codes will follow standard HTTP codes with 200 indicating a successful operation, 404 indicating a bad parameter, and 400 indicating a bad request (such as an empty parameter).

 ### The rest of this README is the default Augur README

 # Augur